cochran-at-niche/cs101/1_LifeInTheShell/README.md

 ### Aliases

 Aliases are shortcuts for other commands.
 Some might already be present on your system.
+Take the opportunity to alias commands you type regularly!

 - `alias` - view all current aliases
-- `alias we=whatever` - create a new alias
+- `alias dc=docker-compose` - create a new alias
 - Only for the current shell session (unless in .bashrc)
-- Also, see `git config --global alias.we "whatever"`
+- Also, see `git config --global alias.co "checkout"`

 Links are file-system aliases.
 In other words, they are files that link to other files elsewhere on the system.
+Create links to make it easier to jump to often-visited places in your file system.

 - `ln` - hard link
 - `ln -s` - soft/symbolic link, or symlink